-It follows that there must be a vertex $t$ that is not on the path of length 6 and is adjacent to both $u_1$ and $u_4$.
-Since $u_4$ is in level 2 and $t \neq v_1$, $t$ is in level 2 (if it were in level 1 we would have two geodesics to $u_4$ contradicting geodetic).
-Since $t$ is adjacent to $u_1$, $t \neq v_2$.
+It follows that there must be a vertex $t$ that is not visited by $\tau$ and is adjacent to both $u_1$ and $u_4$.
+Since $t$ does not lie on $\tau$, $t\neq v_1$, and since $u_4$ is in level 2, $t$ is in level 2 (if it were in level 1 we would have two geodesics to $u_4$ contradicting geodecity).
+Since $t$ is adjacent to $u_1$ and $v_1\neq u_1$, if $t =v_2$ we would have two geodesics to $v_2$, thus $t\neq v_2$.
 It follows that by replacing in $\rho$ the subpath $1, u_1, u_2, u_3, u_4$ by the path $1, u_1, t, u_4$, and removing a subpath that is a cycle if necessary, we may construct a shorter embedded circuit that visits both 1 and $v_3$.
 This contradiction proves that this case is impossible.

-\textit{Case 2:} $p = u_1$.
-Omitting $u_2$ and $u_3$ from $\rho$ would yield a shorter embedded circuit that still visits 1 and $v_3$.
+\textit{Case 2:} $p = u_1$. \\ Omitting $u_2$ and $u_3$ from $\rho$ would yield a shorter embedded circuit that still visits 1 and $v_3$.
 This contradiction proves that this case is impossible.

-\textit{Case 3:} $u_1 \neq p \neq v_1$.
-In this case $p=u_j$ for $5\leq j<m$ since $v_1,v_2,v_3$ are all spoken for (only $v_1$ is in level 1).
+\textit{Case 3:} $u_1 \neq p \neq v_1$. \\ In this case $p=u_j$ for $5\leq j<m$ since $v_1,v_2,v_3$ are all spoken for (only $v_1$ is in level 1).

 Then the path $1,p=u_j,u_{j+1},\dots, u_m=v_3,v_2,v_1,1$ is an embedded circuit passing $1$ and $v_3$ so has diameter 3 and is shorter than $\rho$, a contradiction.